The First Salute: British reaction

+During the firing of the salute shots, English ships were present in the harbor.
+They weighed anchor and sailed to the neighboring island of Saint Kitts to report the incident.
 The British government was further angered by the salute and demanded the States General of the Netherlands publicly condemn it and dismiss De Graaff.
 In response, the States General summoned him to the Hague for questioning, but De Graaff delayed his voyage with various excuses, from family matters to seasickness.
 In 1778, he arrived with a lengthy defense containing numerous distortions of the truth and outright lies.
-The States General accepted his defense, in part because Amsterdam merchant also profited greatly from the illicit arms trade on Sint Eustatius.
+The States General accepted his defense, in part because Amsterdam merchants also profited greatly from the illicit arms trade on Sint Eustatius.

 Anglo-Dutch relations continued to deteriorate as the British government cited the Dutch failure to dismiss De Graaff as an example of their continued unreliability as an ally.
 In addition to refusing to provide support for Britain during the ongoing conflict, the Dutch sought to join the First League of Armed Neutrality in the final months of 1780; the league, founded by Catherine the Great, was intended to prevent neutral merchant shipping from being inspected by the Royal Navy for contraband.
 The British navy also captured a ship on which the American diplomat Henry Laurens was travelling to the Hague, discovering a trading contract between US and Dutch mercantile interests.
 On 20 December 1780, Britain declared war on the Dutch Republic, initiating the Fourth Anglo-Dutch War.

 British Admiral George Rodney was subsequently ordered to captured Sint Eustatius.
 He held a personal grudge against the island because supplies for repairs had been sent to a French fleet after he had heavily damaged it.
 Rodney arrived on 3 February 1781 with 17 warships, and De Graaff surrendered the colony without resistance.
 Rodney arrested several of the island's residents and had them deported to neighboring colonies or Europe, along with confiscating numerous goods and valuable items he found.
 Due to gout and prostate enlargement, he returned to England.
 On the voyage home, nearly all of his possessions were captured by the French navy, preventing him from paying debts at home.
 British merchants from Sint Eustatius challenged his confiscations in court.
 In the House of Commons, opposition leader Edmund Burke delivered a speech condemning Rodney's actions in Sint Eustatius.